What Is Company Incorporation?

 A person with significant control (PSC) is a person who owns or controls your company.
 A frequent term for a PSC is a ‘beneficial owner’.

-You have to let Companies House know who your PSCs are when you incorporate.
+When you incorporate, you must let Companies House know who your PSCs are.
 If this changes, you must let Companies House know.

 Memorandum and articles of association

 These are the ground rules of your business.
-It sets out things like roles and responsibilities, how directors are appointed or removed, and how meetings will be held and recorded.
+It sets out roles and responsibilities, how directors are appointed or removed, and how meetings will be held and recorded.

 It’s an important foundation for your limited company.
 Not just legally, but in general.
 The UK government actually has model articles you can use.
 If you need something more bespoke, speak to an adviser.